 Students must complete all assessment tasks.
 If tasks are not completed, a letter of concern will be sent home in the first instance.
 If necessary, a meeting with the Head Teacher or Deputy Principal will be arranged as needed.
-N-Award warning letters may be issued, depending upon the circumstances.

 If no adequate resolution can be achieved, the Principal may determine that the course has not been studied satisfactorily.